Tiemoue/Eazy_Closet/README.md

 ## Overview
 ### Description
-A closet App that recommeds items to wear to the user based on the weather in the users location
+A closet App that recommeds clothing items to wear based on the weather in the users location

 ### App Evaluation
 - **Category:** lifestyle / health